 History of MGH Institute of Health Professions

-In 1873, Massachusetts General Hospital (MGH) established one of the first schools of nursing- the Boston Training School for Nurses- based on the principles of Florence Nightingale, which became the Massachusetts General Hospital Training School for Nurses in 1896, and later the Massachusetts General Hospital School of Nursing.
+MGH Institute of Health Professions was founded to address the need for master clinicians, leaders in the health care professions molded by the integration of theory and clinical practice in an interprofessional environment.
+In 1873, Massachusetts General Hospital (MGH) established one of the first schools of nursing- the Boston Training School for Nurses- based on the principles of Florence Nightingale, which became the Massachusetts General Hospital Training School for Nurses in 1896, and later, the Massachusetts General Hospital School of Nursing.
 By the time this diploma school closed in 1981, it was the oldest continuously operating school of nursing in the United States and was the predecessor to the MGH Institute's School of Nursing.

 Since many health care professions evolved from hospital-based needs, the MGH Institute’s educational programs initially developed through on-site clinical training activities.
 The shift from hospital-based to college and university-based education for health sciences raised several issues, including lack of integration between clinical and didactic aspects of health care curriculum.

-In the early 1970s, Dr. Charles A. Sanders, Knowles’ successor, along with Dr. Henry Mankin, Chair of the MGH Committee on Teaching and Education, and John E. Lawrence, then Chair of the MGH Board of Trustees, pursued the idea of creating an affiliated graduate degree school.
+In the early 1970s, Dr. Charles A. Sanders, Dr. Knowles’ successor, along with Dr. Henry Mankin, Chair of the MGH Committee on Teaching and Education, and John E. Lawrence, Chair of the MGH Board of Trustees, pursued the idea of creating an affiliated graduate degree school.

-In 1977, Massachusetts General Hospital was awarded degree-granting authority by the Commonwealth of Massachusetts.
-The first Provost as well as program directors in dietetics, nursing, physical therapy, and social work were hired.
-MGH Institute of Health Professions officially opened in 1980, admitting its first students in physical therapy and social work.
+In 1975, a petition to grant degrees was submitted to the Massachusetts Board of Higher Education.
+A public hearing was held, at which local colleges and universities voiced opposition to establishing a free-standing school governed by the hospital.
+But in 1977, MGH was awarded degree-granting authority by the Commonwealth of Massachusetts.
+The first Provost (school leader), as well as program directors in dietetics, nursing, physical therapy, and social work, were hired.
+In 1980, MGH Institute of Health Professions officially opened, admitting its first master's students in physical therapy and social work.

 The Early Years